Selubi/selubi.github.io/docs/github/github-apps/index.md

   - GitHub Apps
 ---

-After reading this post we should be able to:
+After reading this post, we should be able to:

 1. Understand the concept of GitHub Apps.
-2. Create, install and setup GitHub Apps.
+2. Create, install, and configure GitHub Apps.
-3. Interact with GitHub REST API as GitHub Apps with octokit SDK.
+3. Interact with GitHub REST API as GitHub Apps with Octokit SDK.

 ## GitHub Apps Crash Course

-### What is GitHub Apps?
+### What are GitHub Apps?

 [GitHub Apps](https://docs.github.com/en/apps) is an entity that can perform actions on GitHub.
-My usecase for it is mainly to call [GitHub REST API](https://docs.github.com/en/rest).
+My use-case is mainly to call [GitHub REST API](https://docs.github.com/en/rest).
 Generally, any operations that we want to do with [PAT (Personal Access Token)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) should be done with GitHub Apps instead.

 "_GitHub Apps are independent actors within GitHub.
 A GitHub App acts on its own behalf, which means that you don't need to maintain a bot or service account as a separate user. _" - [Official Documentation](https://docs.github.com/en/apps/creating-github-apps/setting-up-a-github-app/about-creating-github-apps)